metacall/faas/README.md

 Soon, we realized that many contributors joining the community needed an paid account on the ```Real FaaS``` for testing their polyglot applications.
 To remove this barrier, we proposed a project that would mimic the ```Real FaaS```.

-With this project, developers can now use it to deploy and test their polyglot applications (built using [Metacall Core](https://github.com/metacall/core)), web apps, and lambdas.
+With this project, developers can now use it to deploy and test their polyglot applications (built using [MetaCall Core](https://github.com/metacall/core)), web apps, and lambdas.
 The process is simple:

 - Step 1 : Spin up the "Local FaaS" by running the following command: